 Actuarial gain or loss that represents change in actuarial assumptions used to determine the value employee obligations under defined benefit obligations.
+Actuarial valuation is done on annual basis.

 4.16.6 Other reserve

 There is no movement in Other Reserve as compared to previous year.